 Buch et al. (2007) present a number of studies showing that the surface of neutral water is acidic.
 Their work has received a wide distribution but some counter-argument (Beattie, 2008).
 The rationale for this acidic behavior is easily understood.
-The hydroxonium ion only hydrogen bonds to three water molecules, which necessarily are placed to one side of the the interfacial hydroxide.
-Both the oxonium to the bulk of the liquid water whereas the nonhydrogen bonded lone-pair side points out- strengths still fractionally higher than bulk wawards into the gas phase and so interferes (disrupts) least with the normal hydrogen-bonding network found in liquid water.
+The hydroxonium ion only hydrogen bonds to three water molecules, which necessarily are placed to one side of the hydrogen bonded lone-pair side points out- strengths still fractionally higher than bulk wawards into the gas phase and so interferes (disrupts) least with the normal hydrogen-bonding network found in liquid water.
 The anisotropic interaction of hydronium ions with the surrounding water molecules is in contrast to the isotropic behavior of other cations.
 Indeed, other small cations much prefer the bulk environment rather than the surface.
 This simple concept, which necessitates the hydronium ion being placed at the very outside of the liquidgas interface, is backed by a number of studies.
 However, very similar arguments can be put forward to support the hydroxide ion also preferentially lying at the water-gas interface due to its equally anisotropic hydrogen bonding.